nddoshi/nddoshi.github.io/research.md

 ---
 <h1 style="text-align:center;"> Research </h1>

 My research is broadly focused on developing technologies that allow robots to make **purposeful and reliable contact** with the world.
-Within this area I work on both developing algorithms for model-based planning and control and designing robot end-effectors (e.g., hands and feet).
+Within this area I work on both developing algorithms for model-based planning and control, as well as designing robot end-effectors (e.g., hands and feet).
 I study contact in the context of both robot locomotion and manipulation and for robots of various sizes.

 <!-- ########################## Entry 0 ############################# -->
 ---

 <h3 style="text-align:center;"> Planning of manipulation primitives </h3>

-We are developing a small set of closed-loop manipulation primitives that can be sequenced to achieve complex manipulations.
+I am developing a small set of closed-loop manipulation primitives that can be sequenced to achieve complex manipulations.
 Planning and control of these primitives is challenging as they are often hybrid, underactuated, and stochastic.

 <img src="/assets/img/hddp_primitives.png" alt="hddp" align=left width="300">
-**[ICRA 2020]** We use Hybrid Differential Dynamic Programming (HDDP) to plan pose-to-pose primtive manipulations by planning a trajectory over a finite horizon, considering a small number of contact switches, and generating a stabilizing controller.
+**[ICRA 2020: Hybrid DDP for planar manipulation primitives.** We use Hybrid Differential Dynamic Programming (HDDP) to plan pose-to-pose primtive manipulations by planning a trajectory over a finite horizon, considering a small number of contact switches, and generating a stabilizing controller.
 We can plan trajectories from most initial configurations in reasonable time (one to five seconds) for two planar manipulation primitives: pushing and pivoting.
-The success of our approach is contingent on the fact that while ability to select and switch contact locations is key to the success of these primitives, only one to two contact location switches are needed to converge from most initial configurations.
+The success of our approach is contingent on the fact that while ability to select and switch contact locations is key to the success of these primitives, only one to two contact location switches are needed to converge from most initial configurations. **[[Publication]](https://ieeexplore.ieee.org/document/9197414) [[Video]](https://www.youtube.com/watch?v=YGSe4cUfq6Q&feature=youtu.be&ab_channel=MCubeLabMIT)]**

 <img src="/assets/img/PlanarLeveringMinimal.png" alt="levering" align=left width="203" >
 <img src="/assets/img/PlanarPushingMinimal.png" alt="pushing" align=left width="200" hspace="20">